aep/terraform-provider-libvirt/website/docs/r/domain.html.markdown

 Some extra arguments are also provided for using UEFI images:

+* `firmware_config` - (Optional) A block defining detailed configuration for the firmware.
+The following arguments are supported:
+  * `path` - (Required) Path to the firmware file.
+Users should usually specify one of the standard _Open Virtual Machine Firmware_ (_OVMF_) images available for their distributions.
+  * `readonly` - (Optional) Whether the firmware should be read-only.
+Default is `true`.
+  * `type` - (Optional) Type of firmware.
+Default is `pflash`, which is typically used for UEFI.
+  * `secure` - (Optional) Enable secure boot.
+Default is `false`.

-* `firmware` - (Optional) The UEFI rom images for exercising UEFI secure boot in a qemu environment.
+* `firmware` - (Optional, Deprecated) The UEFI rom images for exercising UEFI secure boot in a qemu environment.
+Use `firmware_config` block instead for more configuration options.
 Users should usually specify one of the standard _Open Virtual Machine Firmware_ (_OVMF_) images available for their distributions.
 The file will be opened read-only.
 * `nvram` - (Optional) this block allows specifying the following attributes related to the _nvram_:
   * `file` - path to the file backing the NVRAM store for non-volatile variables.
 When provided, this file must be writable and specific to this domain, as it will be updated when running the